 These two contrasting examples of two people living in different eras show the impact of global companies and MNCs in our lives.
 In developing countries, the transfer of technology has helped to boost innovation and productivity.
 The improved developments in transportation have paved the way for airlines.
 The reforms and liberalization process which started in 1991, is to be credited with the spread of globalization in India.

 Globalization Example #3

-Globalization has advanced under the framework of General Agreement on Tariffs and Trade and the World Trade Organization.
+Globalization has advanced under the framework of the General Agreement on Tariffs and Trade and the World Trade Organization.
 The World Trade Organization has been instrumental in reducing trade barriers and providing a more integrated global economy.
-Foreign Direct Investment has aided in the growth of global companies, technological transfer, industrial restructuring and efficiency in processes.
+Foreign Direct Investment has aided in the growth of global companies, technological transfer, industrial restructuring, and efficiency in processes.

 It is critical for the traders to keep track of the currency movements as that would impact the transactions.
-For example, US Dollar revenue driven companies in India such as IT would benefit from the US Dollar appreciating as that would help them to earn higher revenue.
+For example, US Dollar revenue-driven companies in India such as IT would benefit from the US Dollar appreciating as that would help them to earn higher revenue.

 Globalization Example #4